kullrich/orthomap/README.md

 [`orthomap`](https://github.com/kullrich/orthomap) is a python package to extract orthologous maps (in other words the evolutionary age of a given orthologous group) from OrthoFinder results.
-Orthomap results (gene ages per orthogroup) can be further used to calculate weigthed expression data from scRNA sequencing objects.
+Orthomap results (gene ages per orthogroup) can be further used to calculate weighted expression data from scRNA sequencing objects.

 ## Installing `orthomap`